theibsi/ibsi-doc/docs/03_Image_features.rst

 --------------------

 Three methods can be used to aggregate GLSZMs and arrive at a single feature value.
-A schematic example is shown in Figure :numref:`figGLSZMCalcApproaches`.
+A schematic example is shown in :numref:`figGLSZMCalcApproaches`.
 A feature may be aggregated as follows:

 #.
 Features are computed from 2D matrices and averaged over slices